Last Updated September 18, 2021

 “Do Not Track Requests”

 We reserve the right to retain any information as long as it is needed to: (i) fulfill the purposes for which we collected the information, and (ii) comply with applicable law or for other legal, auditing or compliance purposes.

-We have taken a number of security steps to ensure personal information is protected adequately and at an appropriate level.
+We have taken a number of commercially reasonable security steps to ensure personal information is protected adequately and at an appropriate level.
 Our databases are protected by physical and technical measures as well as procedural measures designed to limit access to information to specially authorized persons in conjunction with this data protection declaration.
 Our information system is located behind a software firewall to prevent access from other networks connected to the Internet.
 Only those members of staff that require information in order to fulfil a specific task will be given access to personal information.
 Our members of staff are trained with regard to security and data protection practices.
 If data is collected via our Internet pages for the purpose of payment processes, the transfer is encrypted using the industry standard Secure-Socket-Layer (SSL) technology.
 Sensitive information, such as credit card numbers and account information will be encrypted to ensure additional protection.

 Links To Other Sites

 Social Media And Plug-Ins